-If you find yourself limiting activity levels, limping or taking more over-the-counter medicines as a result of foot pain, it’s time to seek out treatment options.
-At Foot & Ankle Specialists of Central PA,work with you to examine the structure of your heel and foot to determine whether plantar fasciitis is the cause or another issue could be present.
+If you find yourself limiting activity levels, limping, or taking more over-the-counter medicines as a result of foot pain, it’s time to seek out treatment options.
+At Foot & Ankle Specialists of Central PA, our doctors work with you to examine the structure of your heel and foot to determine whether plantar fasciitis is the cause or another issue could be present.
 Then, we can explore treatment options to eliminate your pain and positively impact your ability to walk and use your heel.

 What Causes Plantar Fasciitis?